Pharmacy services - level 2 apprenticeship framework

 Competence and knowledge qualifications

-You need to complete both the competence-based and the knowledge-based qualifications, or the combined qualification, shown below.
+You need to complete the combined qualification, shown below.

 Combined competence and knowledge-based qualification: